fredericfalliere/djamo-interview-01/README.md

     └── README.md
 ```

-If you want to perform some tests after your docker-compose is up, you can run the following cURL:
+If you want to perform some tests after your compose is up, you can run the following cURL:

 ```
 curl -H 'Content-Type: application/json' -X POST localhost:3100/transaction